| SEARCH | DOCTORS | RABBIS/CANTORS | DONATE | CONTACT US

 To be placed on our email list to stay informed about all Canavan Foundation events and news, please click here.

-2023 - Bob Fosse's DANCIN
+2023 - Bob Fosse's DANCIN'

 Fosse’s DANCIN’ is Fosse’s full-throated, full-bodied celebration of the art form he loved and perfected… and then changed forever.
 Utterly reimagined for the 21st century by director Wayne Cilento – who starred in the original Broadway production – this DANCIN’ brims with a level of warmth, emotion, and color rarely seen in modern interpretations of Fosse’s influential style, and features some of his most inventive and seldom-performed choreography.